Bryant High School (Arkansas): Students

 There are 2,429 students and 156 teachers at this school, making the student to teacher ratio 16 to 1, slightly above the national average.

 There are currently 521 in Grade 10, 487 in Grade 11, and 433 in Grade 12.
 988 students are male, and 994 female.
 The ethnic breakdown is 1015 white, 37 Asian/pacific islander, 240 Hispanic, 682 black, and 8 Native American students.

 The student economic level is above average.
 15% of students receive free or reduced price lunch.
 This school is not a title 1 school, which means the school does not receive federal assistance.

 This school has been tested by the Arkansas Comprehensive Testing, Assessment and Accountability Program (ACTAAP).
 Grades 4, 6, 8, and 11 were tested.
 The scale is based on percent of students performing at or above achievement level 1.

 Extracurricular activities

 The Bryant mascot and athletic emblem is the Hornet with blue and white serving as its school colors.

-Athletics
+Athletic

 The Bryant Hornets compete in the state's largest classification—7A Classification administered by the Arkansas Activities Association.
 Bryant competes in the 7A/6A South Conference.
 The Hornets provide teams in football, volleyball, golf (boys/girls), cross country (boys/girls), basketball (boys/girls), competitive cheer, competitive dance, baseball, softball, soccer (boys/girls), swimming (boys/girls), tennis (boys/girls), track and field (boys/girls), and wrestling (boys/girls).